MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ### Return the measurement results

-Finally, to complete the `EntangleQubits` operation and observe the entangled state, return the measurement results `m1` and `m2`:
+Finally, to complete the `EntangleQubits` operation and observe the entangled state, return the measurement results of `m1` and `m2`:

 ```qsharp
         // Return the classical results.